sudentrs/DSA210-Data-Science-Term-Project/README.md

 I have been keeping a journal in a physical format since the start of 2023.
 There are short entries for every day with occasional days that I forgot to write.
 To use this data for my project, I created an Excel file with columns date and mood.
 Depending on the general vibe and the content of the entry, I marked the mood for the day as strong negative, negative, mildly negative, neutral, mildly positive, positive, strong positive or no-entry.

 ## My Plan
+After pre-processing datasets and explanatory data analysis, I hope to gain a better understanding of the datasets and come up with a better hypothesis but my initial guess is I do most of my impulse purcheses during late hours and tend to spend more money when I am happy.

+Firstly, I need to preprocess my bank information dataset because my focus is expenses and the dataset contains both money coming in and out of my account, also I need to categorize my purchases as food, clothing, education etc. The reason is the money I spend on education or subscription for example does not provide any information about my spending habits, these are things that are done out of schedule or out of necessity.
+Second step is to start visualising both datasets separately to get familiarize myself with the data.
+Then I will start studying these datasets together to see if I can find any correlations and test my hypothesis.
+In the final stage I would like to implement a ML model.

 ## Data Processing

 ## Data Visualization
+_to be added_

 Prepare a public Github repository for your project.